runtimeverification/wasm-semantics/wasm.md

 The only allowed `TableElemType` is "funcref", so we ignore this term in the reducted sort.
 The table values are addresses into the store of functions.
 The `TableSpec` production is used to define all ways that a global can specified.
-Table can either be specified by giving its type (limits and `funcref`); by specifying a vector of its initial `elem`ents; or by an import and its expected type.
+A table can either be specified by giving its type (limits and `funcref`); by specifying a vector of its initial `elem`ents; or by an import and its expected type.
 The specification can also include export directives.
 The importing and exporting parts of specifications are dealt with in the respective sections for import and export.